Alpha-Coder11/Chip-8_emulator/README.md

    ```bash
    Navigate to bin folder
    ```
-   Type main.exe INVADERS
+   Type main.exe INVADERS shift load
    ![alt text](images/Invader_Screen.png)

    Alternatively, you can stay in the root folder and use <b>mingw32-make run</b>.
 It will build the code and run the INVADER automatically.
-If you want to change the game you want to play, you can just change the game in the bin directory and update <b>ROM</b> variable.
+If you want to change the game you want to play, you can just change the game in the bin directory and update <b>ROM</b> variable. <b>shift </b> and <b> load </b> are flags which enable the quirks in the interpreter, more detail on them is mentioned below.

 ## Usage